humdrum-tools/humdrum-documentation/tool/correl/index.md

 In both *single input* and *dual input* modes, output numerical values range between +1 and -1.
 Correlation values reflect the degree to which two sets of numerical values rise and fall in synchrony.
-The maximum output value is +1 \-- indicating that the two sets of numbers are perfectly related according to a linear relationship. -nimum output value of -1 indicates that the two sets of numbers are perfectly out-of-phase \-- one set of numbers rises while the other set falls by a proportional magnitude, and vice versa.
+The maximum output value is +1 &mdash; indicating that the two sets of numbers are perfectly related according to a linear relationship. -nimum output value of -1 indicates that the two sets of numbers are perfectly out-of-phase &mdash; one set of numbers rises while the other set falls by a proportional magnitude, and vice versa.
 A correlation value of zero indicates that there is no linear relationship between the two sets of numbers.